steinbergmedia/vst3_dev_portal/src/pages/Tutorials/Creating+a+plug-in+from+scratch.md

 ## Goal

-This tutorial provides a step by step guide for building a VST 3 plug-in's ```CMakeLists.txt``` from scratch.
-It covers the necessary steps like defining a plug-in version number, adding C++ source files, linking to the ```sdk``` target and setting platform specific options.
+This tutorial provides a step-by-step guide for building a VST 3 plug-in's ```CMakeLists.txt``` from scratch.
+It covers the necessary steps, like defining a plug-in version number, adding C++ source files, linking to the ```sdk``` target, and setting platform-specific options.

 > You can also use the [```VST 3 project generator```](https://github.com/steinbergmedia/vst3projectgenerator) which generates the ```CMakeLists.txt```.

 ## Building the ```CMakeLists.txt```

-Make a new directory and name it like your new plug-in e.g. ```MyPlugin```.
-Afterwards create a ```CMakeLists.txt``` file inside the new directory and open it in a text editor.
+Make a new directory, and name it like your new plug-in, e.g. ```MyPlugin```.
+Afterwards, create a ```CMakeLists.txt``` file inside the new directory, and open it in a text editor.
 Add the following lines to it.

 Set the minimum required version of cmake.
-In this example ```3.15.0``` is sufficient.
+In this example, ```3.15.0``` is sufficient.

 ```cmake
 cmake_minimum_required(VERSION 3.15.0)